cal-poly-csc530-2214/lambda-calculus-translation-mackinnon/README.md

 The type of the program can't be inferred until `(/ x => x)` is inferred, which can't be inferred until `x` is inferred, which can't be inferred until `(/ y => y)` is inferred, which can't be inferred until `y` is inferred from the value `42`.
 Thus, as the type inferrer works its way back up the AST from inferring the type of `y`, it needs to update both the return and argument types of each lambda expression.
 So, my type inferrer works its way all the way down the AST, and then all the way back up in order to find the complete type of the program.
 If there are any AST nodes with `undefined` types, the translation will fail because part of the program was ambiguous in type.

-The less interesting aspects of type inferrence include managing variable scopes and identifying when a variable is used in two incompatible ways type-wise, so I'm not going to talk about that here.
-The type inferrence code is located in `LCTranslator/Analysis/TypeInferrer.cs`.
+The less interesting aspects of type inference include managing variable scopes and identifying when a variable is used in two incompatible ways type-wise, so I'm not going to talk about that here.
+The type inference code is located in `LCTranslator/Analysis/TypeInferrer.cs`.

+<a name="footnote"><sup>1</sup></a> In practice, you _could_ fudge the types by upcasting everything to `object` and only downcasting to `int` or `Func<object, object>` when necessary, avoiding the hassle of type inference.
+This was something I considered, but I thought it would be better and more C#-like if all generated code could be statically validated (thus guaranteeing no runtime exceptions).